Kyle Atwood is a published author of fiction who plays too many video games and watches too many movies to be of sound mind.

-Over thirty years ago Nintendo created a sci-fi adventure that pushed the design of games to a new boundary.
+Over 30 years ago, Nintendo created a sci-fi adventure that pushed the design of games to a new boundary.
 Metroid was born, aptly named after the energy-sucking creatures we have run into over the years.
-Since then there have been many fantastic 2D games in the franchise, but none so bold to essentially start all over again in the form of a 3D FPS.
+Since then, there have been many fantastic 2D games in the franchise, but none so bold to essentially start all over again in the form of a 3D FPS.

 Metroid Prime is an action-packed adventure that takes place just after the events of the original Metroid.
 Players take control of the bounty hunter Samus Aran as she goes on a galaxy-wide hunt for the evil Space Pirates.
 Their intention is to use a mutagen called Phazon to create a super army to take over the galaxy.